The Barrister Who Carried Welsh Liberalism Through Its Leanest Years

 Legacy

-If Clement Davies represented the twilight of Liberal Wales, Hooson represented its disciplined afterlife, professionalised, reorganised, and aimed toward constitutional reform rather than nostalgia.
+If Clement Davies represented the twilight of Liberal Wales, Hooson represented its disciplined afterlife, professionalised, reorganised, and directed towards constitutional reform rather than nostalgia.
 He could not rescue the old Liberal order.
-That was impossible.
-What he achieved was subtler, and more durable.
-He kept alive the argument, and he kept it respectable.
+That was no longer possible.

 Footnotes

-Source 1: Dictionary of Welsh Biography, “HOOSON, HUGH EMLYN (1925–2012)”
+Source 1: Dictionary of Welsh Biography, “HOOSON, HUGH EMLYN (1925–2012)”.

-Source 2: UK Parliament, “Parliamentary career for Lord Hooson”
+Source 2: UK Parliament, “Parliamentary career for Lord Hooson”.

-Source 3: National Library of Wales Archives, “Lord Hooson Papers”
+Source 3: National Library of Wales Archives, “Lord Hooson Papers”.

-Source 4: J. Graham Jones, “Emlyn Hooson (1925–2012)”, Journal of Liberal History, citing Norman Cook, Liverpool Daily Post, 15 April 1967
+Source 4: J. Graham Jones, “Emlyn Hooson (1925–2012)”, Journal of Liberal History, citing Norman Cook, Liverpool Daily Post, 15 April 1967.

-Source 5: Andrew Roth, “Lord Hooson obituary”, The Guardian, 26 February 2012
+Source 5: Andrew Roth, “Lord Hooson obituary”, The Guardian, 26 February 2012.

-Source 6: Hansard, House of Commons debate, “EEC Membership (Referendum)”, 11 March 1975
+Source 6: Hansard, House of Commons debate, “EEC Membership (Referendum)”, 11 March 1975.

-Source 8: 1979 Welsh devolution referendum results by counting area, Powys “No” 81.3%
+Source 8: 1979 Welsh devolution referendum results by counting area, Powys.